charlietanksley/adventofcode/README.md

    I implemented this in C doing it the slow way and then in Elixir using a set (well, a `MapSet`).
 1. I have a lot to learn but it's all really interesting.

+### Day 3

+1. I should probably abstract the file reading out now that I'm doing that every time.
+1. The nested loop over all the coordinates with `< 1` hit for _each_ of the coordinates in an elf's claim was so costly.
+Had I not otherwise been short on time I might've gone ahead and tried to 'write' (that is, copy) either a binary tree or linked list to use as something like a set.
+That will probably have to happen soonish.